Romansth/Anti-CyberBullying-AI/README.md

 # Anti CyberBullying

-This repository contains source code of our project for Quantum Hack.
 Anti-CyberBullying is Machine Learning Based Solution to detect offensive and abusive texts from a blog post.

 # Description